apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**New species of dinosaur that lived 125 million years ago identified in England**
+**Costco membership fees are going up for the first time since 2017**

-You can read more about it [here](https://www.foxnews.com/lifestyle/new-species-dinosaur-lived-125-million-years-ago-discovered-england).
+You can read more about it [here](https://www.cnn.com/2024/07/10/business/costco-membership-fee-increase/index.html).

 ## Requirements
 - Python 3.8